Courses

 This course provides students with an advanced introduction to the politics of international relations and foreign policy with an emphasis on contemporary issues and cases.
 The first part of the course examines different approaches to foreign policy and international relations including realism, liberalism, neoconservatism, libertarianism, populist conservatism, social conservatism, and progressivism.
 The second part of the course examines the debate between these approaches across different issues and cases.
 The course also examines the institutions, history, and politics of Canadian foreign policy.

-Kate Choi | Fall Term |
+Kate Choi | Winter Term

 This course provides an in-depth overview of sociological understandings of race and ethnicity, with a particular focus on the institutional underpinnings of racial and ethnic inequality in the United States and Canada.
 The core question we seek to address is: What are the sociological origins of racial inequality?
 To answer this, we begin by investigating how sociologists understand racial and ethnic distinctions.
 What comprises a racial or ethnic group?
 We then shift our attention to patterns of racial and ethnic inequality, focusing on the major institutions through which racial inequality is generated: the housing market, the labor market, schools, and the criminal justice system.